 This view shows the Stanley version of the vernier protractor, made of nickel-silver or electrum.
 About 1900.

-A Stanley 26 inch pantograph in its fitted case.
+A Stanley ‘Improved’ 26 inch pantograph in its fitted case.

 British Empire pattern six inch compass half set in a leatherette covered wallet case probably early 1920s.
 This pattern of instruments was a standard one manufactured by several firms, also including W H Harling and A G Thornton.

-“Stanley London” flat pattern set, probably ca.1950.
-I am pretty certain that these instruments were actually made by A G Thornton as they are identical to that firm’s Minerva series
+“Stanley London” flat pattern set, date stamped for 1947 on the compass.
+I am certain that these instruments were actually made by A G Thornton as they are identical to that firm’s Minerva series

 "Stanley" flat pattern compasses, which were actually made by J J Threadwell & Sons.
 Identical instruments were also retailed by Charles Baker, Cooke Troughton & Simms, and Threadwell themselves.